Sasori2134/finace-manager/README.md

 - 'analytics/analytics_stats' - Pull income average, expense average, total income and total expense you can pass how many days you want
 - 'analytics/data_for_piechart_analytics' - Pull data for piechart you can pass how many days you want

-Made with ❤️ by Alex (Sasori2134) — Finals Project
+Made with ❤️ by Alex (Sasori2134) — Finals Project.
 Frontend made by Alex (Sasori2134)
 Backend made by Alex (Sasori2134)